skywalkerSam/skywalkerSam/ReadMe.md

 Full Stack Web Developer
 ------------------------

 I've been learning to code for 5 years now.
 I'm basically interested in all kinds of Computational Systems & Networks.
-I started my journey by installing Ubuntu on my ancient PC which has the \`Intel Core 2 Duo\` CPU, and had a hard time just running Windows 8.
+I started my journey by installing Ubuntu on my ancient PC which has the \`Intel Core 2 Duo\` CPU, and had a hard time just running Windows.
 Then I started learning more and more, and here I am.
 It began as a hobby and turned into a passion.
 Linux, then Python, then Simple HTML websites, then Javascript, Node, React, and so on...
 What a world...!

 * 🖥️  See my portfolio at [skywalkersam.dev - Under Development!](http://skywalkersam.dev)
 * ✉️  You can contact me at [contact.samskywalker@gmail.com](mailto:contact.samskywalker@gmail.com)